 a.
-The regulatory function should be responsible for informing the creation of standards, working with independent academic and research entities and/or international standards-setting bodies.
+The regulatory function should be responsible for informing the creation of standards, working with independent academic and research entities and/or international standards-setting Policy recommendations Countermeasures 55 bodies.
 Standards should account for accuracy, reliability and the underlying scientific validity of biometric technologies.
 All technologies would need to meet standards once they are developed.
 In the meantime, the regulatory function could establish its own temporary standards that vendors would need to meet to establish the functionality of biometric technologies.